ChrisGrant/beautify-site/beta.md

 # Beautifying your app

-The following gives you brief introduction to beautify for iOS, and how to use it within your applications.

 ## The beautify process

 The following is a brief description of the process before we get into the details.

-1. Download and add the framework to your app.
-The beautify framework will magically enhance the graphical capabilities of the existing UI controls, adding shadows, gradients and much more ...
+1. Download and add the **beautify-ios** and **beautify-ios-streaming** (plus dependencies) frameworks to your app.
+The **beautify-ios** framework will magically enhance the graphical capabilities of the existing UIKit controls, while the **beautify-ios-streaming** framework connects your app to the web-based designer.
-2. Add a couple of lines of code to your app that will cause it to connect to the design server.
+2. Add a couple of lines of code to your app to connect to the design server.
-3. Login to the web-based designer
+3. Sign up to use the web-based designer, which is located at [beautify.nodejitsu.com](http://beautify.nodejitsu.com/), using the details that will have been sent to you via email.
 4. Get creative live-styling your app!
 5. When you are done, grab the design as a JSON file and include it in your app.
-6. For the release build, add the more lightweight release version of our framework (excludes the streaming magic), and point it to the JSON file.
+6. For the release build, you just need the **beautify-ios** framework and your JSON file.
 7. Bask in the glory of your beautiful app and profit!

 That all sounds pretty simple doesn't it?
 If you need more detailed instructions read on ...